Last edited: 20200602

 For Meeting Hosts: If You Know (or Anticipate) That There Will Be Deaf or Hard of Hearing Attendees

-- If the meeting or presentation will be ASL interpreted, deaf and hard of hearing attendees need to be informed that they can PIN the interpreter’s video to the screen.
+- If the meeting will be ASL interpreted, deaf and hard of hearing attendees and participants need to be informed that they can PIN the interpreter’s video to the screen.
 Provide instructions ahead of time and on screen share for attendees/participants to read when they join the meeting.
 It is the host’s responsibility to hire the interpreter(s).
 To do this, visit https://www.idahorid.org/page-18094.

 - Zoom’s “How To Zoom” YouTube Playlist